andresmunozit/leetcode75-notes/README.md

 {
   // ...
   "scripts": {
-    "start": "node index.js",               // Starts the program "debug": "node --inspect-brk index.js", // Starts the program in debug mode "test": "node test.js"                  // Run the test suite for this exercise },
+    "start": "node index.js",
+    "debug": "node --inspect-brk index.js",
+    "test": "node test.js"
+  },
   // ...
 }

 ```

+Where:
+- `start`: Starts the program
+- `debug`: Starts the program in debug mode
+- `test`: Run the test suite for this exercise